-Charleston is on a peninsula between the Atlantic Ocean and Charleston Harbor, fed by the Ashley and Cooper Rivers.
+Charleston sits on a peninsula between the Atlantic Ocean and Charleston Harbor, fed by the Ashley and Cooper Rivers.
 This unique location provides boaters with access to a variety of different waterways, including saltwater, freshwater, and marsh environments.
+It's a great place to build a boat charter business and to tap into the local community that loves the boating lifestyle.

 To help Getmyboat operators comply with all applicable regulations, we have gathered the following essential details for boating in Charleston: